Dean Harrison - Counselling Psychologist

 Self Transcendence

-Maslow did not add self-transcendence to his original hierarchy of needs, self-transcendence is a concept that was proposed later by other researchers based on Maslow's theory, to expand the idea of self-actualisation.
+Maslow did not add self-transcendence to his original hierarchy of needs; self-transcendence is a concept that was proposed later by other researchers based on Maslow's theory to expand the idea of self-actualisation.

-Self-transcendence, according to Maslow, refers to the human drive to reach beyond oneself.
+According to Maslow, self-transcendence refers to the human drive to reach beyond oneself.
 It involves connecting with something greater than oneself, to be part of something bigger than oneself.
 It is the desire to transcend the self and find meaning and purpose in something greater than oneself.
 This can be achieved through volunteer work, community groups, spiritual or religious practices, or other activities that contribute to the greater good.

 How do We Achieve Self-Transcendence?